mantidproject/mantid/docs/source/algorithms/Abins-v1.rst

 how to make it better are very welcome.
 For any suggestions of enhancements please contact Krzysztof Dymkowski (krzysztof.dymkowski@stfc.ac.uk).

+If abINS is used as part of your data analysis routines, please cite the relevant reference [1]_.

 Usage
 -----